We can’t talk about privacy without developers

 Neither of groups of people, or likely anyone with their first few “smart” or “dumb” phones, were substantially aware that new upgrades adapted from their full-size computer counterparts were in fact using data to optimize experience and further development.
 Features of phones have long aimed to mimic those of computers, such as our current reality – and this process of research, development, releases and progress requires customer data.

 Thus, begins the slippery slope at the beginning of every data privacy argument: companies require data, in some form, to refine their products and create the updates that (a) customers want, and (b) that drive revenues.
 At face-value, this is a win-win.
 Turned on its head, freshly-hatched free applications have a hidden fee—your data.
-Or, as our co-founder Corrinne Vigreux put it in her interview at CES this year: “If you get something for free, people are happy, but I think there is a growing consciousness that perhaps free has a price and that price may be a little bit too high.
+Or, as our co-founder Corrinne Vigreux put it in her interview at CES in 2020: “If you get something for free, people are happy, but I think there is a growing consciousness that perhaps free has a price and that price may be a little bit too high.
 Privacy is key.”

 Data is the New Currency